Skip to main content

 else print("The last operation failed with error: $error");

-Make sure to check the error code using the ApiErrorService.apiError getter immediately after the operation completes.
-Delaying this check could result in other SDK operations being executed, which might overwrite the error code.
+Check the error code using ApiErrorService.apiError immediately after the operation completes.
+Other SDK operations may overwrite the error code.

 ApiErrorService.registerOnErrorUpdate((error) {